Election Information

 California State Representatives:

-The nomination period for City Council candidates in Districts 2 and 4 took place Monday, July 18, 2022 through Friday, August 12, 2022.
-Nomination papers were issued to qualified voters of designated districts.
+The nomination period for City Council candidates for Districts 2 and 4 will take place Monday, July 13, 2026 through Friday, August 7, 2026.
+Nomination papers will be issued to qualified voters of the City and/or designated districts during this time.
+Current City Council.
+Candidates must be a registered voter of the District for which they are seeking elective office.

 Find your Elective District here: San Diego Registrar of Voters: Voter Info Lookup